Dr Russell Coade

 Relevant Project Experience

-PROJECT: Failure of a steam turbine vane, West Papua
+- Project: Failure of a steam turbine 13 months after commissioning

 Client: Alcoa Australia Limited